 ***I close the door to my office, crumble into my chair and lay my burning eyes into my hands.

+It's okay.
+It's all going to be fine.
+You just need a minute to get your shit together.
+You need to collect your thoughts, take a breath, get your hands on some coffee and just force-restart this morning.
+Then everything will be OK.
 The pressure of my palms against my eye-sockets shoots little multi-colored balls across the field of blackness behind my eyelids.
 They sparkle, roam and burst.
 There are green ones popping to the left, and purple ones dancing to the right.
 Up top, little cubes fall out of the blue ones, and into the orange ones below, and on and on forever.